Ox-stacks/ADVJSBIG/README.md

 Do this a second time and type in "users" in lowercase.
 This should automatically update the MongoDB database.

+## Backend
+- A Node.js/Express server that handles API requests
+- MongoDB database for data storage using Mongoose ODM
+- JWT authentication with cookie-based sessions
+- RESTful API endpoints for users, quizzes, and results
+- Middleware for route protection and error handling

+## Frontend
+- React application with React Router for navigation
+- Axios for API requests with cookie support
+- Responsive UI components for quizzes, results, and user profiles
+- Authentication flow with login/register functionality

 ## Extras